FraFerrazzi/second_assignment/README.md

 Exercise Description
 -----------------------------

 The objective of the assignment is to make the robot go around the race circuit.
-While doing so, the robot must avoid collisions with boundaries, allow the user to set its velocity, and reset its position.
+Meanwhile, the robot must avoid collisions with boundaries, allow the user to set its velocity, and reset its position.
 To implement the solution, two nodes were developed:
 * `controllerrobot_node`
 * `ui_node`